-- 3.7.
-During the course of any inspection or investigation by an agent of the Board the agent may temporarily close any holder of a board authorization upon the discovery of any of the following: - 3.7.1. the ability of the pharmacist to practice pharmacist care with reasonable skill, competency, or safety to the public is impaired because the board authorization holder's cognitive, interpersonal, or psychomotor skills are affected by psychiatric, psychological, or emotional problems, or excessive alcohol or drug use or addiction; or - 3.7.2. the absence of valid board authorization issued by the Board or by the absence of an available pharmacist to be on duty. - 3.8.
-When a board authorization holder is closed under subsection 3.7.1 of this section they shall remain closed until an unimpaired pharmacist arrives on the premises or when a board authorization holder is closed under subsection 3.7.2 of this section, the permittee shall remain closed until a valid permit is obtained and on display as required by law. - 3.9.
-Agents of the Board when acting in good faith and without malice are immune from individual civil liability while acting within the scope of their duties as such agents of the Board.
+3.7.
+During the course of any inspection or investigation by an agent of the Board the agent may temporarily close any holder of a board authorization upon the discovery of any of the following:

+3.7.1. the ability of the pharmacist to practice pharmacist care with reasonable skill, competency, or safety to the public is impaired because the board authorization holder's cognitive, interpersonal, or psychomotor skills are affected by psychiatric, psychological, or emotional problems, or excessive alcohol or drug use or addiction; or unimpaired pharmacist arrives on the premises or when a board authorization holder is closed under subsection 3.7.2 of this section, the permittee shall remain closed until a valid permit is obtained and on display as required by law.